Announcing the 2016 Pioneer Day Guest Artists

 These summer concerts featuring music by the Choir and Orchestra have been a long-standing tradition.
 Recent guest artists have included Laura Osnes (2015), Santino Fontana (2014), Nathan Pacheco and Lindsey Stirling (2013), Katherine Jenkins (2012), and Linda Eder and Brian Stokes Mitchell (2011).
 Prior concerts have been filmed and later rebroadcast on BYU Television.
 The summer concert of 2012 with Katherine Jenkins won for the Choir its second Emmy Award.
 (The Choir has since added a third Emmy Award for its Tanner Gift of Music concert with James Taylor.)

 Free tickets for these concerts are required.
 Tickets will be available on a first-come, first-served basis beginning on June 7 at noon at lds.org/events, by calling 801-570-0080, or at the Conference Center ticket office.
 Admission to this event is limited to those ages eight and older.

 Standby tickets for those without tickets will not be issued.
 However, patrons are invited to stand by for last-minute seating each evening.The standby line will form at the north gate on Temple Square at 6:30 p.m. for the evening performances.

-Watch the King's Singers perform "Steal Away," from their March 1, 2015, appearance on Music and the Spoken Word.
+Watch the King's Singers perform "Steal Away," from their March 1, 2015, appearance on Music & the Spoken Word.